MichaelWarmbier/Console-Five-Nights-at-Freddy-s/README.md

 ## Controls

-<> Arrow keys or NUMPAD -- Switch active camera
+<> Arrow keys or NUMPAD -- Switch active camera </br>
-SPACE -- Toggle Camera
+SPACE -- Toggle Camera </br>
-Q/E -- Door Controls
+Q/E -- Door Controls </br>
-A/D -- Light controls
+A/D -- Light controls </br>
-H -- Toggle Help
+H -- Toggle Help </br>

+## Installation

+This project isn't intended to be installed due to its unfinished state.
+However, you can compile it by creating a C++ project in visual studio.
+The current version of this program was never given a proper level system, as such whatever is defined in the code will repeat indefinitely.

 ## Gallery